Sidi Okba Mosque

-The Sidi Okba Mosque (مسجد سيدي عقبة) is a mosque, located in the village of Sidi Okba, near Biskra, in Algeria.
-A mausoleum was established in 686 CE to house the remains of Uqba ibn Nafi, a companion of the Islamic prophet Muhammad and one of the prominent commanders of the Muslim conquest of the Maghreb, making it one of the oldest Muslim monuments in Algeria.
+The Sidi Okba Mosque (مسجد سيدي عقبة) is a mosque in the village of Sidi Okba, near Biskra, Algeria.
+A mausoleum was first established here in 686 to house the remains of Uqba ibn Nafi, a companion of the Islamic prophet Muhammad and one of the prominent commanders of the Muslim conquest of the Maghreb, making it one of the oldest Muslim monuments in Algeria.
 The mosque was built around the tomb and has been renovated many times over the centuries.
-The mosque is located in the locality of Sidi Okba, 6 km south of the town of Tabuda and 10 km west of the city of Biskra, on the National road number 38, toward the locality of Khenguet Sidi Nadji.
+Since 2009, the historic building has been integrated into a much larger modern religious complex.